Simon Fraser, 11th Lord Lovat: Trial and execution

-Lodged in the Tower of London, Simon awaited his trial for high treason which began in March 1747.
-The trial at Westminster Hall took seven days, with the first five consisting of evidence against the accused.
-On the sixth day he spoke in his defence, but the result was a foregone conclusion, and the guilty verdict passed at the end of the day.
-On the final day, his punishment of a traitor's death by hanging, drawing and quartering was announced, which was later commuted by the King to beheading.
-His was the last actual execution in Britain by beheading, though a number of convicts were beheaded posthumously up to the early 19th century.
+Lovat was held in the Tower of London while awaiting his trial for high treason.
+Held in March 1747 at Westminster Hall, this took seven days, the first five consisting of evidence for the prosecution given by Hugh Fraser of Dumballoch, Prince Charles' former secretary John Murray of Broughton, and Lovat's own secretary, Robert Fraser.

+On the sixth day, Lovat spoke in his own defence, but the result was a foregone conclusion, and a unanimous guilty verdict was passed by his peers in the House of Lords.
+He was sentenced to be executed by hanging, drawing and quartering, the standard penalty for treason.
+This was commuted to beheading, the last such execution in Britain.

-He remained sanguine in the days leading up to the execution, even exhibiting a sense of humour.
-The day of his execution, 9 April 1747, saw many spectators arrive at Tower Hill, and an overcrowded timber stand collapsed, leaving nine spectators dead, to Lovat's wry amusement.
-His laughter at this incident, even as he was executed, is said to be the origin of the phrase "to laugh one's head off".
-Among his last words was a line of Horace: (Latin: "It is sweet and seemly to die for one's country").
-He died, in his own eyes, as a Scottish patriot.
+The day of his execution, 9 April 1747, saw many spectators arrive at Tower Hill.
+Among his last words was a quote from Horace: Dulce et decorum est pro patria mori (Latin: "It is sweet and seemly to die for one's country").
+At the last moment, an overcrowded timber stand collapsed, leaving nine spectators dead, much to Lovat's amusement.
+Lord Lovat's laughter, even as he was beheaded, is alleged to be the origin of the phrase "to laugh one's head off".